Inspiration & Teachers

 If Women Rose Rooted by Sharon Blackie.
 All of Sharon's work inspires me and makes me feel like I've come home to my Celtic roots.

 John O'Donohue.
 All of his work is balm for the soul.
 Pure and simple.

 To Speak for the Trees: My Life's Journey from Ancient Celtic Wisdom to a Healing Vision of the Forest by Diana Beresford-Kroeger.
 It seems like she speaks to me in a language I'd forgotten I had.

 John Philip Newell is the one who opened my eyes and heart to the Christianity that lives beyond Rome, original sin and a denouncement of nature.
 I've been in numerous in-person workshops with him and love him to pieces.

 Thoreau and the Language of Trees by Richard Higgins and Robert D. Richardson.
 The Transcendentalists like Thoreau are my Unitarian Universalist spiritual ancestors.

 Braiding Sweetgrass by Robin Wall Kimmerer was a game changer for me that led me deeper and deeper into the wild.

 Energetic Awakening: Living a Guided Life by Annmarie Early and Annie Browning.
 Their practice, Common Awakening, helped me move to a deeper spiritual awakening at just the right time in my life.

 The Heart of Centering Prayer: Nondual Christianity in Theory and Practice by Cynthia Bourgeault.
 This form of prayer feels so much like my husband's Buddhist meditation.
-We (my husband and I) love to meditate together, each doing our own thing.
+We (my husband and I) love to

 Copyright © 2019.
 All rights reserved.